Moonsong-Labs/moonwall/docs/guide/intro/foundations.md

 ### Zombie

-- Uses [ParityTech's ZombieNet framework](https://github.com/paritytech/zombienet){target=_blank} to start a fresh multi-node network on your local machine
+- Uses [ParityTech's ZombieNet framework](https://github.com/paritytech/zombienet){target=_blank} to start a fresh multi-node network on your local machine.
-- Import a zombienet config file, such as this [ZombieNet example config file](https://paritytech.github.io/zombienet/cli/spawn.html){target=_blank}
+- Import a zombienet config file, such as this [ZombieNet example config file](https://paritytech.github.io/zombienet/cli/spawn.html){target=_blank}.
 - Can launch multiple blockchains, for example, a relaychain with several parachains or multiple ContainerChains with Tanssi.

 ::: tip